Updated on 12.01.2026| 11: 24 PM

 So, don't buy stock only because it is available at a low price.
 If you are yet to do any homework on supply, you must not buy it for any price.
 From statistics, 90% of penny stocks will fail.

-4. Delaying Investing To Protect Money
+4. Delaying Equity Investing Out of Fear of Losing Money

 What if I throw my money into fixed securities only to protect it from losing to the stock market?
 Many people do it.
 My parents have done it throughout their lives and are now broke.
 However, it is a terrible financial decision.